 - More heavily discounted: Has been on the market for longer (launched in February 2016).

-Arguments in favor of the Sony Alpha A6500:
+Reasons to prefer the Sony Alpha A6500:

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More modern: Was introduced somewhat (8 months) more recently.